davidecenzato/PFP-eBWT/README.md

   --keep                keep auxiliary files (debug only) --parsing             stop after the parsing phase (debug only)
 ```
 The default algorithm will run with one prime and one remainder to check if a window is a trigger string.
-If you want to build the eBWT of a collection of short sequences you have to use the `--reads` flag, and set with `-n` the maximum number of primes or remainders (with `-n`) allowed.
+If you want to build the eBWT of a collection of short sequences you have to use the `--reads` flag, and set with `-n` the maximum number of different primes allowed.
+With `-d` you can use different remainders instead of different primes.
 You can activate the `--period` in case your dataset contains non-primitive word, this flag will allow to filter them out.

 # Example